 Increasing your credit card’s credit limit provides additional purchasing power and has the potential to improve your credit score.
 If you are a Bank of America cardholder, asking for a credit limit increase is easy.
 In some cases, the bank will increase your limit automatically.
 Otherwise, you can submit a request over the phone, online or in a branch.
 Remember — if you just opened your card or haven’t treated it responsibly, your request may not be granted.

 Here’s what you need to know about how to ask for a credit limit increase on your Bank of America credit card.

-- Wait until you’ve had the card for six months or more.
+- You’ve had the card for six months or more

-- Pay your credit card on time and in full every month.
+- You’ve consistently paid your credit card on time and in full every month

 Finally, applying for a higher credit limit too frequently might also lead to a denial.
-By allowing at least six months to pass, you demonstrate over time that you can manage a higher credit line responsibly.
+Allow at least six months to pass between requests.
+Frequent credit requests can be a sign of financial distress or overborrowing.

 Get an automatic credit limit increase

 Bank of America may increase your credit limit automatically after you’ve had the card awhile and have managed the card responsibly.
 You may or may not be officially notified of the increase, so check your statements every month to see if anything has changed.

 If you’d like to initiate a credit limit increase before then, here are the steps to take:

 - After signing into Bank of America’s online portal, select the credit card whose credit line you’d like to increase.
 Navigate to the “Information & Services” tab.

 2. From there, select the “Credit line increase” option, which will take you to a form for the request: